-Apprenticeships provide a fantastic opportunity to work with a local employer to gain real and valuable work experience, as well as the theory to develop employability skills and prospects for the future.
+Apprenticeships provide a fantastic opportunity to work with an employer to gain real and valuable work experience, as well as the theory to develop employability skills and prospects for the future.

-If you’re considering an apprenticeship after college, take a look at our top tips and advice below!
+If you're considering an apprenticeship after college, take a look at our tips and advice below:

 Apprenticeship or university?

-- Going to university - you'll be able to pick from thousands of courses, a degree will leave your career more open-ended in terms of future opportunities, you'll gain your independence by living away from home and you'll acquire a whole range of soft skills, transferrable to any job role.
+- University - you'll be able to pick from thousands of courses, have the option of a placement year in the UK or abroad, enjoy a wide range of social opportunities, gain your independence by living away from home and acquire a range of transferrable skills.

-- Doing an apprenticeship - you'll immediately enter the world of work and gain valuable on-the-job experience while earning money as you study.
-You won't pay tuition fees and you'll make industry contacts from day one.
+- Apprenticeship - you'll immediately enter the world of work and gain valuable on-the-job experience while earning money as you study.
+An increasing number of higher and degree apprenticeships are now available.
+If you attain a higher or degree apprenticeship, in addition to being paid, you will not pay tuition fees

 Finding an Apprenticeship